Particular/docs.particular.net/nservicebus/messaging/non-durable-messaging.md

 The SQL Server transport has no support for this setting and it is ignored.

+### Azure Service Bus

+The Azure Service Bus transport have no support for this setting and it is ignored.

-### Azure
+### Azure Storage Queues

-The Azure transports have no support for this setting and it is ignored.
+The Azure Storage Queues transport have no support for this setting and it is ignored.

+### Amazon SQS

+The Amazon SQS transport have no support for this setting and it is ignored.